Brad Pitt vanity project F1 is just a bad version of Top Gun: Maverick – review

 The Brad Pitt vanity project F1 is just a bad version of Top Gun: Maverick

-This Lewis Hamilton-produced sports film is a soulless endeavor, and far too infatuated with the near-mythical bravado of Pitt’s racing veteran to really work
+This Lewis Hamilton-produced sports film is a soulless endeavour, and far too infatuated with the near-mythical bravado of Pitt’s racing veteran to really work

 You can’t fault the logic behind F1 (or, to be precise, F1® the Movie, for marketing and algorithmic purposes).
 If strapping an A-lister into a fighter jet worked like a dream for 2022’s Top Gun: Maverick, then surely strapping an A-lister into a Formula One racer would produce similar, if not identical, results.